OfflcerSam/WeaponUtil/README.md

 - No name-based lookup for recipe ingredient/blueprint IDs.
   See ShipFoundry's README for the blueprint/material ID tables (they're shared across ships, weapons, and ammo recipes).
 - Weapon `effectType` values beyond the vanilla ones already in use (0 for plain hitscan, 800s for missiles, 1001 for fighters) haven't been individually verified.
+- `lootTable` only does anything on weapons, could not find any vanilla ammo loot tables.

 ## Setup